miikogonzaga/feedback-app/readme.md

-# Feedback App
+# Feedback Survey App

 A platform for users to send surveys.
-Under Construction 🚧
+This is an educational Full Stack App from Stephen Grider on [Udemy](https://www.udemy.com/course/node-with-react-fullstack-web-development/).

 ## Getting Started